SakuraKaslana/angelina-chan-sc/README.md

 # Angelina-chan

+> An update on the status of this project:
+> Shiina Kochiya is currently having problems with life as well as family issues.
+> For now, he will temporairly be on hiatus, until at least the later half of 2024.
+> During this time, I (giabao06) will lightly maintain this project and do some rewrites.
+>
+> Message written on 2023-09-21 10:53 +07

 An Arknights operator stats and fun Discord bot by Sakura Kaslana and Giabao06 for some servers.
 Not intended for global deployment.

 Requires Node v17+ to run.